Minimize Risk When Establishing Partnerships

 Note: The intent of the guiding questions below is to support deliberation in the decision-making process and to help self-identify risks.
 They do not require a definitive answer to proceed.

-• Does this involve research in a Sensitive Technology Research Area (STRA) or a Named Research Organization (NRO)?
+• Does this involve research in a Sensitive Technology Research Area (STRA) or with a Named Research Organization (NRO)?

 • What does the potential partner intend to do with the proposed research in the future?